linera-io/linera-protocol/examples/fungible/README.md

 # Fungible Token Example Application

-This example application implements fungible tokens, which demonstrate cross-chain messages.
+This example application implements fungible tokens.
+This demonstrates in particular cross-chain messages and how applications are instantiated and auto-deployed.

-This application can be built and have its bytecode published on a Linera chain.
-The published bytecode can then be used to create multiple application instances, where each instance represents a different fungible token.
+Once this application is built and its bytecode published on a Linera chain, the published bytecode can be used to create multiple application instances, where each instance represents a different fungible token.

 # How It Works